SC-Coder-Dojo/coin-clicker/README.md

-# coin-clicker
+# coin clicker
-this is a clicker game to play click this: https://SC-coder-dojo.github.io/coin-clicker/
+this is a clicker game, to play click this hyperlink: https://SC-coder-dojo.github.io/coin-clicker/